mpja69/aoc2024/day22/README.md

 Even if this example doesn't have so many lines of data to be read, and either way of solving it is just `O(n)`, (where `n` is the length of the file).
 It makes the code _clearer_!
 It becomes easier to tread and understand the _intention_ of the different parts.

 ### Example code
 Pretty nifty.
-Takes a file name and scan each line into an `int`, on the fly, when you need it.
+Takes a file name and scans each line into an `int`, on the fly, when you need it.

 ```